Join our sangha of the heart

 In facilitating 15 years of group spaces, and in my own journey, I’ve found that having a safe, warm, regular container of support is essential for any healing to unfold.

-Whether this is a therapist, listening partner, 12 step group, spiritual group, or a community like we’ve created here, these nurturing spaces are the foundation of healing, growth and transformation.
+Whether this is a therapist, listening partner, 12 step group, spiritual group, or a community, these nurturing spaces are the foundation of healing, growth and transformation.

 We need safe spaces to stretch, take risks, and face vulnerable feelings.